yocontra/nova/README.md

-**Commodo is a library for running NodeJS code in the browser.**
+**Nova is a library for running NodeJS code in the browser.**

 ## Usage

-Commodo only aims to be compliant with WebKit.
+Nova only aims to be compliant with WebKit.
 If you want to be compatible with ghetto old browsers, use [Modernizr](http://www.modernizr.com/) and [es5-shim](https://github.com/kriskowal/es5-shim).
-Using Commodo is as simple as including commodo.min.js on your web page.
-Please not that Commodo is a newborn baby and only supports certain NodeJS functionality.
+Using Nova is as simple as including nova.js on your web page.
+Please not that Nova is a newborn baby and only supports certain NodeJS functionality.

 ## Support

-Commodo currently supports the following NodeJS modules:
+Nova currently supports the following NodeJS modules:

 ```
 None yet :(